 Moses told the Israelites that God wanted them to attack random nations that weren’t even anywhere near the land they were trying to take over, and that they should subject the inhabitants of those nations to forced labor (if they didn’t just kill them all).

 God approved of everything David did, which included enslaving whole cities.
-His son Solomon made tens of thousands of his own people, as well as the native Canaanites, into forced laborers in order to build his palace, the temple, the wall of Jerusalem, etc. And God was pleased with him.
+And David’s son Solomon thought owning slaves was wise, and expected it to contribute to, rather than hinder, his goal of finding meaning in life.
+So he made tens of thousands of his own people, as well as the native Canaanites, into forced laborers in order to build his palace, the temple, the wall of Jerusalem, etc. And God was pleased with him.
 When the Bible lists some of these kings’ officials, it casually mentions that one of them was “in charge of forced labor“.

 Esther said if all the Jews were sold into slavery, that would be no big deal.
 She thought it wouldn’t be worth the bother to ask her husband the king to do anything to stop it.